md-layek/AutomatedTestingFramework/README.md

 # Automated Testing Framework

-This project is an automated testing framework built using Playwright and pytest, designed for cross-browser testing and comprehensive report generation using Allure.
+This project is an automated testing framework built using Playwright and pytest, designed for cross-browser and cross-platform testing and comprehensive report generation using Allure.

 ## Table of Contents